Lunicen/Knapsack-0-1-MPI/README.md

 #### Workers
 The other processes wait for a task from the root node.
 On a given request, each of them computes the result asynchronously.
 Each node has its own array of items that can be packed (their weights and values).

 However, the results of the computed knapsacks are stored in the root node.
-Therefore, to find out the value of the previously cached result, the a query to the root node is sent.
+Therefore, to find out the value of the previously cached result, a query to the root node is sent.
 If the result is already calculated, the return message contains the answer.
 Otherwise, the information returned delays the process because that particular result has not yet been computed.

 # Features
-Beside the main computations, there are some small things that might be useful.
+Besides the main computations, some small things might be useful.

 - Error handling - if the user specifies wrong parameters, the code is designed to handle such situations and provides the potential fix.
 - Logging modes - the implementation contains two logging modes made for tracking the process of calculations.
-These ones are:
+These are:
-  - `TRACE` - prints verbosely every action that has happened (who sent or received message, its contents and response to them)
+  - `TRACE` - prints verbosely every action that has happened (who sent or received the message, its contents and response to them).
-  - `DEBUG` - only prints the results of each iteration of the calculated knapsack size
+  - `DEBUG` - only prints the results of each iteration of the calculated knapsack size.

+   *The reason why the debugging can be set only on the preprocessing stage is to avoid significant performance hit that exists by passing through unused ifs.*
 - Custom types - the implementation does **not** force the user to use the hardcoded variable types (default is unsigned long).
-To do that, change `VAR_TYPE` macro to the desired one, as well as `MPI_VAR_TYPE`.
+To do that, change the `VAR_TYPE` macro to the desired one, as well as `MPI_VAR_TYPE`.

-    **WARNING**: Keep in mind that this type has to be defined in MPI standard!
+    **WARNING**: Keep in mind that this type has to be defined by MPI standard!

 # Installation
-The provided tutorial was tested on Windows machines and it's **dedicated** purely for systems working on Intel CPUs.
+The provided tutorial was tested on Windows machines and it's **dedicated** purely to systems working on Intel CPUs.
 However, detailed steps on installation are on the [Intel MPI Library site in the "Get Started" section](https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html#gs.2t9kdv:~:text=Documentation-,Get%20Started,-Windows).

 ## Minimal requirements
 - Systems based on the Intel® 64 architecture